Pennyw0rth/NetExec-Wiki/smb-protocol/scan-for-vulnerabilities.md

 ---
-description: Check if a DC is vulnerable
+description: Check if host is vulnerable
 ---

 # Scan for Vulnerabilities